Over the years, it was acceptable that earning a college degree in itself was enough to guarantee or land you a high-income job.

 Send Speculative Applications

-To send any speculative emails, the first step here is to carefully list out companies you will desire to intern with then you mustn’t forget to attach a copy of your CV along with a personalized cover letter which must be short and precise as possible expressing why you would like to share and complete work experience with the choice company while looking out for upcoming vacancies.
+You mustn’t forget to attach a copy of your resume along with a personalized cover letter which must be short and precise expressing why you would like to share and complete work experience with the choice company while looking out for upcoming vacancies.

 Make sure you are well acquainted with names of all the companies or if possible, keep track of those companies that you have emailed in a spreadsheet along with the date and any response.